Plumbing Through the Ages: The History and Significance of Plumbing and the Word 'Plumber'

 FAQs:

-How can you tell the difference between the term plumber and a plumbing contractor?
+What’s the distinction between a plumber and a plumbing contractor?

-What should I be looking for when hiring an plumber?
+What should I look out for when I am hiring the services of a plumber?

 How can I avoid plumbing issues in my home?